EricGip/LolTierListGen/README.md

    * Search function for champions to either highlight and/or generate a new icon to allow a champion to flex a position or present that they can fill multiple roles.

 Overall, this app works perfectly for my needs as an IGL

-# Issues.

-I spent about 11 hours looking for a deployment bug until external help finally figured out that **comments** were breaking React's `build` and compiled the JavaScript incorrectly.